FaceDeer/pocket_dimensions/README.md

 # License

-This mod is released under the MIT license.
+This mod is released under the MIT license. voxelarea_iterator.lua is separately licensed under the LGPL, as it is derived from Minetest code; see that file's header for more details.
 Media may be under different licenses, see license.txt in the corresponding folders for details.